 Whatever it is, once your home and the things you own require less of your time to maintain them, you have more time to spend on what you value most.

 Just like less stuff means less time spent managing it.
-Less stuff also means less energy is required to manage it.
+Less stuff also means less energy is required to manage it as well.
 Then you have more energy and attention to devote to what matters most to you.

-When you have less stuff stealing your time, energy and attention, it’s easier to be more present and less distracted.
+When you have less stuff stealing your time, energy and attention, it’s easier to be more present and less distracted in your days.

 When you work hard to declutter your home, the last thing you want to do is fill it back up with more stuff.
 Choosing to own less often leads to choosing to buy less, which can save you money!

-And anything we can do to alleviate stress around money is a great thing for our self-care.
+And anything you can do to alleviate stress around money is a great thing for your self-care.

 Clearing the clutter means less of your mental capacity is taken up managing the “stuff” you own.
 You have less decision fatigue, simply because you own fewer things and have fewer things to decide about.